petrstepanov/hc-power-table-graphs/README.md

 ### Execution

-Find and run `PowerGraphs.exe` in your home folder under `Applications\PowerGraphs`.
+Locate and run `PowerGraphs.exe` in your user home folder under `Applications\PowerGraphs`.

 ## Installation on Linux or macOS